-The word crèche is the French word for a manger.
-A few years ago I was in Paris at Notre Dame.
-On display in the cathedral was a large creche that features a miniature scene of the village of Bethlehem, pictured below.
-This extends for about 50 feet, much larger than the small display that typically appears on a tabletop or yard.
+- Several years ago I was in Paris at Notre Dame Cathedral.
+On display in the cathedral was a large creche that featured a miniature scene of the village of Bethlehem, pictured below.
+This extended for about 50 feet, much larger than the small display that typically appears on a tabletop or yard.

 The French word comes from the Italian word greccio.
 Greccio was the town where the first manger scene was set up by St. Francis of Assisi in Italy in 1223.
 Some say he did this as an alternative for pilgrims wanting to go to Bethlehem, which was then occupied by the Turks.

 What day do you open Christmas presents?

 Bill Petro, your friendly neighborhood historian